PauloLobito/pw_mtp_project/Commit Message Best Practices/commit_messages.md

 "Currently, users can only use keys created within the platform.
 Adds the import_key() function to allow the import of keys created externally."

+3.3.
+The 50/72 Rule
+The 50/72 rule is a widely adopted standard for normalizing the commit message format.
+50 refers to the maximum number of characters of the commit message’s subject (or title).
+Meanwhile, 72 indicates that we should format the body of the message in columns of up to 72 characters.

+These limits were established based on analyzing good practices in relevant projects.
+An example of this is the commit messages in the Linux kernel, which have titles that summarize the changes well, usually using around 50 characters.

+Similarly, the widely accepted standard for the length of readable lines is 80 characters, which contributed to the column limit of up to 72 characters.
+Of the 80 characters, 8 are purposely cut off: 4 because Git automatically adds a 4-character padding to the left of the commit message body and the other 4 characters should be padded to the right to keep everything centred.